 Canpotex operates unique and custom railcars.
 Originally we used grain railcars to transport potash; however, in 1999 we worked with National Steel Car in Hamilton, Ontario to build a railcar that was specifically designed to manage the dense properties of potash.
 As a result, a new potash-specific railcar was developed which has enabled us to double the amount of potash transported by rail without adding any extra train trips on Canadian rail lines.

-Since this innovative improvement to our inland operations, we have commissioned 7,000 railcars with National Steel Car, investing hundreds of millions of dollars into the Canadian economy.
+Since this innovative improvement to our inland operations, we have commissioned over 8,000 railcars with National Steel Car, investing hundreds of millions of dollars into the Canadian economy.

 Canpotex Railcar Maintenance Facility

 Canpotex places significant value on having safe and reliable railcars.
 In 2012, Canpotex's newly built Railcar Maintenance Facility became operational and allowed us to responsibly maintain our own railcars.
 This facility enables us to provide all-weather inspection, repair and maintenance, automated washing, wheel repair and replacement, and on-site storage for our potash-specific railcars.

 The Railcar Maintenance Facility enhances our rail-delivery system through increased performance, standardized maintenance schedules, and increased operational efficiencies, ensuring that we provide timely delivery to our customers in peak periods of demand.

 The Railcar Maintenance Facility is located 12 kilometres southwest of Lanigan, Saskatchewan and provides jobs for Saskatchewan residents through our third-party service providers, Procor and Railserve.